echoofjl/jlog/src/content/blog/Saga Pattern in Microservices — A Real-World Case Study.md

+---
+title: 'Saga Pattern in Microservices — A Real-World Case Study'
+description: Learn by making msitakes.
+pubDate: 2025-04-21
+---

 ## What This Blog Answers

 In this post, I’m sharing insights and lessons learned from implementing the **Saga Pattern** in a real-world microservices scenario.
 This blog is driven by practical challenges I faced when building a distributed order duplication flow where: